DigitalState/Platform/README.md

 If you are on _Mac_, **DockerForMac** is required.

-Docker Toolkit is not compatible.
+> :warning: Docker Toolkit is not compatible.

 ## Documentation